bsdnet/bsdnet.github.io/content/posts/hello-the-infrastructure-guy.md

 ---
-title: "Hello World, The Infrastructure Guy"
+title: "Hello, The Infrastructure Guy"
 date: 2022-03-19T10:44:39-07:00
 draft: false
 ---

+This post describes how I created this blog website using a couple of hours.

 # Objective

-The objective of this post is to build a website using Hugo and Github Pages.
+The objective is to build a website using Hugo and Github Pages.

 # Steps

-## Create a Github account if you do not have one
+## Step 1.)
+Create a Github account if you do not have one

-## Create a Github Repository
+## Step 2.)
+Create a Github Repository

+Keep in mind, you can't use user name and password to access Git Repo now.
+You have to use a token a SSH key for the sake of security.

-## Go through Hugo's Quickstart Guide
+## Step 3.)
+Go through Hugo's Quickstart Guide

-## Go though Hugo on Github
+## Step 4.)
+Go though Hugo on Github

 Make sure you delete public folder and add a .gitignore file.

-## Set up Github Action workflow
+## Step 5.)
+Set up Github Action workflow

 Make sure you enable 'extended' if your theme needs.

-## Go through Github Pages, and Settings
+## Step 6.)
+Go through Github Pages, and Settings

-## Profit
+## Step 7.)
+Profit

 Now, you can use your favorite Editor, e.g Visual Code or Vim,  to write blogs.